omnmhshvy/Spring/README.md

 # Spring
-This is a personal repo for learning springboot / react
+This is a personal repo for learning springboot / react.